Rate This Article With 5 Stars.

 Electric Field due to a Point Charge

 An electric field is a vector field that associates the Coulomb force experienced by a test charge at each point in space to the source charge.
 The strength and the direction of the electric field can be determined from the Coulomb force F on a test charge q.
-If the field is generated by a positive source point charge Q, the direction of the electric field points along lines directed radially outwards from it.
+If the field is generated by a positive charge Q, the direction of the electric field will be radially outward.
 Similarly, for a negative point source charge, the direction is radially inwards.
 The magnitude of the electric field E can be derived from Coulomb’s law.
 Let there is a point charge Q placed in the vacuum.
 We introduce another point charge q (or test charge) at a distance r from the charge Q. The electric field at point P due to the point charge Q is given by

 In the figure above we have shown the direction of the electric field due to a positive point charge .
 The direction of is also shown.
 The magnitude of the electric field is proportional to the length of the shown.
 However, if a relatively large test charge q is brought within the vicinity of the source charge Q, it is bound to modify the original electric field due to the source charge.
 A simple way to avoid this conflict is to use a negligibly small test charge q.
 Thus our definition of electric field modifies to,